-An insurance broker can provide further guidance to help you get the best apartment insurance that meets your needs.
+An insurance broker can provide further guidance to help you get the best apartment insurance and any additional coverage that meets your needs.

 An insurance broker will get you several apartment insurance quotes and will help you compare coverages to ensure you are getting the best insurance at the right price.

 The difference between apartment insurance and condo insurance is that apartment insurance covers just your belongings, and condo insurance provides coverage for your belongings and improvements and betterments made by you to the unit.